 New automated draping will improve the hall's flexibility, versatility and efficiency and allow it to quickly adapt to different types of performances.
 The latest 3D surround-sound system will enhance amplified contemporary music shows and talks by compelling speakers who take the stage throughout the year as part of our Talks & Ideas program.

-Renewal: Making the Concert Hall sing
+Renewal: Improving the acoustics in the Concert Hall

 Work is underway to make the Opera House sound as good as it looks.
 Meet the acousticians solving a 40 year-old problem.